bLeYeNk/X1Coin/doc/README.md

-Bitcoins Core
+X1coin
 =============

 Setup
 ---------------------
-Bitcoins Core is the original Bitcoins client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoins transactions, which requires a few hundred gigabytes of disk space.
+X1coin is the original X1coin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of X1coin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoins Core, visit [bitcoinscore.org](https://bitcoincore.org/en/download/).
+To download X1coin, visit [x1coincore.org](https://bitcoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoins Core on your native platform.
+The following are some helpful notes on how to run X1coin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoins-qt` (GUI) or
+- `bin/x1coin-qt` (GUI) or
-- `bin/bitcoinsd` (headless)
+- `bin/x1coind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoins-qt.exe.
+Unpack the files into a directory, and then run x1coin-qt.exe.

 ### macOS

-Drag Bitcoins Core to your applications folder, and then run Bitcoins Core.
+Drag X1coin to your applications folder, and then run X1coin.

 ### Need Help?

-* See the documentation at the [Bitcoins Wiki](https://en.bitcoins.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [X1coin Wiki](https://en.x1coin.it/wiki/Main_Page)
+for help and more information.
-* Ask for help on [Bitcoins StackExchange](https://bitcoins.stackexchange.com).
+* Ask for help on [X1coin StackExchange](https://x1coin.stackexchange.com).
-* Ask for help on #bitcoins on Libera Chat.
-If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoins).
+* Ask for help on #x1coin on Libera Chat.
+If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#x1coin).
-* Ask for help on the [BitcoinsTalk](https://bitcoinstalk.org/) forums, in the [Technical Support board](https://bitcoinstalk.org/index.php?board=4.0).
+* Ask for help on the [X1coinTalk](https://x1cointalk.org/) forums, in the [Technical Support board](https://x1cointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoins Core on your native platform.
+The following are developer notes on how to build X1coin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)